MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/environment-validation.md

    ![Screenshot of Approvals Kit checking environments for progess updates](./media/approvals-kit-manager-update.png)

-1. The **Workshop Users** page provides you the status of loaded Workshop users
+1. The **Workshop Users** page provides you with the status of loaded Workshop users

    ![Screenshot of Approvals Kit Manager Workshop users](./media/approvals-kit-manager-workshop-users.png)

 ## Summary

-By following these steps you should be ready and have verified that environments are ready and can be monitored as you run the workshop and after the workshop to track progress and completion rates.
+These steps should verify that the environments are ready and can be monitored as you run the workshop and after the workshop to track progress and completion rates.